Joel Berg built his career around refusing a comforting lie.

 Many nonprofit leaders settle into one lane.
 Some become service managers; others become policy evangelists.
 Berg has spent years moving between the two.

-Hunger Free America presents itself as a membership movement aimed at ending domestic hunger through programs and policy, not merely as a charity.
+Hunger Free America presents itself as a membership movement aimed at ending domestic hunger through programs and policy, rather than a charity alone.
 Berg's own biography traces that same blend.
 He writes books, appears in media, gives speeches, and argues for legislative and administrative solutions, but he also remains closely tied to the nuts-and-bolts world of hotlines, benefits access, local partnerships, and direct anti-hunger work.

 That combination matters because it keeps rhetoric anchored.